Q: When did Staking/PoS(Proof of Stake) start?¶

 Q: What about

-autocombinerewards true x will enable a feature that will automatically combine all masternode rewards you receive in to one input, up to the amount that you specify with
+autocombinerewards true x will enable a feature that will automatically combine all masternode rewards you receive in to one input within the address they are received with, up to the amount that you specify with

 x.
 So, if you want your minimum input size to be 1000 Bulwark, then you would want to run the command in your debug console as follows:

 autocombinerewards true 1000.
 Your wallet MUST be unlocked when a reward is received for this to take effect.
 Please note, if you run more than one masternode with more than one address, this will not combine the rewards between them.